-Although the types of floss and its material evolved over time to make it more comfortable and accessible to the public, it still hasn’t quite caught on fully.
-The American Dental Association has noted that only four out of every 10 Americans floss at least once a day, and 20 percent never floss.
-The Oral Health Foundation in the United Kingdom noted that less than 25 percent of adults use dental floss regularly, and one in three never floss their teeth.
+Despite the evolution of floss materials aimed at making dental care more comfortable and accessible, its widespread adoption remains a challenge.
+According to the American Dental Association, only four out of every 10 Americans floss daily, with 20 percent admitting to never flossing.
+Similarly, the Oral Health Foundation in the United Kingdom reported that less than 25 percent of adults use dental floss regularly, and one in three never floss their teeth.

-In 2016, the Associated Press set out to find how effective flossing really is since it’s been formally recommended for so long.
-They asked the departments of Health and Human Services and Agriculture for their evidence on flossing and followed up with written requests under the Freedom of Information Act.
-After looking at the most rigorous research conducted over the past decade, focusing on 25 studies that generally compared the use of a toothbrush with the combination of toothbrushes and floss, the AP found the evidence for flossing is "weak, very unreliable," of "very low" quality, and carries "a moderate to large potential for bias."
+In 2016, the Associated Press conducted an investigation to assess the effectiveness of flossing, considering its long-standing formal recommendation.
+Seeking evidence from the departments of Health and Human Services and Agriculture, the AP submitted Freedom of Information Act requests.
+After scrutinizing the most rigorous research of the past decade—focusing on 25 studies comparing toothbrush use alone to the combination of toothbrushes and floss—the AP concluded that the evidence for flossing is "weak, very unreliable," of "very low" quality, and carries "a moderate to large potential for bias."
 This scrutiny has sparked discussions about the efficacy of flossing and the need for further research to establish its true benefits.